University of Ez-Zitouna: History

 The start of Ottoman rule in 1574 initially brought a decline in teaching, but it quickly recovered.
 The institution received greater attention and political patronage in the 18th century, attracting financial support from the ruling Husainid beys.
 By that time, however, the teaching of non-religious subjects had significantly declined.
 Administrative and curricular reforms to the institution were begun by Ahmad Bey in 1842.
 They continued in 1875 under Prime Minister Khayr al-Din al-Tunisi, who also expanded the al-Abdaliyah Library and opened it to the public.
 In 1896 new courses were introduced such as physics, political economy, and French, and in 1912 these reforms were extended to the university's other branches in Kairouan, Sousse, Tozeur, and Gafsa.
 Until the 20th century the students were mostly recruited from Tunisia's wealthy families but afterwards its recruitment broadened.
 Under French colonial rule it became a bastion of Arab and Islamic culture resisting French influence.
 Some prominent members of the Algerian nationalist movement studied here, such as 'Abd al-Hamid ibn Badis, Tawfiq Madani, and Houari Boumédiène.
 The traditional pedagogy of the university opposed French influence in Tunisian culture, even though younger people who studied there and who were unable to attend other universities lost the concept of the university having prestige.
 The students, faculty, and alumni became an integral part of the 1920s Destour party.

 Following Tunisia's Independence, the modern University of Zitouna was established on April 26, 1956.
 Reforms to the education system in 1958 and the creation of the University of Tunis in 1960 reduced the importance of Zitouna.
 The university's library was also integrated into the National Libraries of Tunis.
 The University of Zitouna was succeeded by the Zitouna Faculty of Shari’a and Theology on March 1, 1961 which became one of the components of University of Tunis.
 In 1964–1965 its status as an independent university was abolished by President Habib Bourguiba and it was relegated to being a theological college for the University of Tunis.
 For years afterward, under the rule of both Bourguiba and his successor Ben Ali, the educational institution was kept officially and physically distinct from the mosque itself.
 The Zitouna name was restored by Zine El Abidine Ben Ali in 1987, after having been changed under Bourguiba.

 In 2012, after the Tunisian revolution and in response to a court petition by a group of Tunisian citizens, the mosque's former educational offices were reopened and it was declared as an independent educational institution once again.

-Academics

-The present-day institution has some 1,200 students and 90 faculty members, divided between two associated institutes — the Higher Institute of Theology and the Higher Institute of Islamic Civilisation in Tunis — and a research institution, the Centre of Islamic Studies (مركز الدراسات الإسلامية بالقيروان) in Kairouan.